TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 }
 ~~~

-So be sure to test thigns out!
+So be sure to test things out!

 ### Assignment